pbelokon/termionus/README.md

 ## What is `termionus`?

-`termionus` is an open source terminal emulator for all operating systems.
+`termionus` is an open source terminal emulator for Windows and Linux operating systems.
 The main focus of `termionus` is to provide great user experience for developers, as well as provide a good support for several types of programs and available shells.

 ## Project status